 Please note that your normal travel Insurance will often cover any loss in case of illness or accident.

-The House of Agnes reserves the right to change its cancellation policy
+The House of Agnes reserves the right to change its cancellation policy at short notice

 Third Party Booking Sites (Booking.com etc)

 In the unfortunate event that you need to cancel, it is imperative that you cancel via the Website with which the booking was made (ie Booking.com) or you may be charged the full amount.
 This must be done at least 36 hours in advance of your intended arrival date.
-(Please see full terms and conditions on Company website)
+(Please see full terms and conditions on their Company website)

 Terms and Conditions for special events and block bookings of 4 or more rooms: